ankschoubey/old-blog/_posts/dev-life/test-first/bdd/2023-03-23-v1-you-are-following-good-bdd-when.md

 last_modified_at: 2023-03-23T20:52:08.052481
 last-modified-purpose:
 permalink: /v1/you-are-following-good-bdd-when
-title: Template for Gherkin Specs
+title: You are really doing BDD when
 ---

 You are really doing BDD if you answer yes to these questions: